codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 Regrade an Individual Student's Assignment
 -------------------------------------------
-If students have clicked **Mark as Complete** and the custom script is triggered, you can regrade their work by resetting the `complete` switch, and then set it to *complete* again, which triggers the custom script to run again.
+If students have clicked **Mark as Complete** and the custom script is triggered, you can regrade their work by resetting the `complete` switch, and then set it to `complete` again, which triggers the custom script to run again.

-Regrade All Student's Assignments
+Regrade All Students' Assignments
 ---------------------------------
-You can regrade all student's assignments that have already been auto-graded from the **Regrade Completed** button on the bottom of the assignment page.
+You can regrade all students' assignments that have already been auto-graded by clicking the **Regrade Completed** button at the bottom of the assignment page.

 1. Navigate to the assignment and click it.
-2. Click then click **Regrade Completed** at the bottom of the page.
+2. Then click **Regrade Completed** at the bottom of the page.
 This is useful if you have found a bug in your assignment level grading script. **Regrade Completed** does not run individual code test assessments.

 Test and Debug Your Grading Scripts
 ------------------------------------

 Codio provides the ability to test your auto-grading scripts when creating your project, this should be done before publishing your project to a course.
 Once an assignment has been published to the course, any changes made to files in the student workspace (/home/codio/workspace) are not reflected in the published assignment.
 Grading scripts should be stored in the **.guides/secure** folder.
-Files in the .guides and guides/secure folders can be published even if students have already started.
+Files in the **.guides** and **.guides/secure** folders can be published even if students have already started.

 Test Your Script in the IDE